Communist Russia

 communist russia

-In the 1930s Stalin’s economic programs triggered a massive famine that killed several million people
+Stalin’s economic programs triggered a massive famine that killed millions

 cold war communist russia